My Phobia: What Does Drowning Feel Like?

 Now that you have an idea what a drowning scenario might feel like, you probably want to know how you can get over your fear and avoid it.
 The best way to get over your phobia, especially if it is very intense, is through counseling and exposure.

-Exposure work should take place with the direction of a therapist and should not be attempted without prior consultation.
-Your therapist can work with you to create a plan for increased exposure as you gain successful experiences.
-By exposure, I mean exposure to swimming, not drowning.
-Getting swimming lessons and starting small - in a pool where the water only goes up to your chest, perhaps - is the best way to start.
+Getting swimming lessons and starting small - in a pool where the water only goes up to your chest, perhaps - would be another way to start.
 This way, you can start to get comfortable around water and create positive experiences with it.
 As you build up strength and technique, you can slowly move your way up to bigger pools.
+Although your counselor will more than likely not be with you during your swimming lessons, you will have trained professionals with you to ensure your safety.
+You will not be alone.

 A counselor, either in-person or online via a service like BetterHelp, can assist you in getting to the root of your phobia and helping you to change any thought patterns that might be making it worse.
 For instance, was your phobia something you have always had or was it a result of a bad experience?
 When you're near water does it trigger thoughts like, "I'm going to die," that put you in a state of fight or flight?